whtchl/d4wRetail/README.md

 1) Launch the apk

-2) If desired, open the backend and customize logo, title, subtitle.
+2) If desired, open the spreadsheet backend and customize logo, title, subtitle.
 Click on Refresh on the apk

 ## Backend

-The backend is a [Google Spreadheet](https://docs.google.com/spreadsheets/d/1zQMzthur_TkahfG-8-vBWQgXJVxdT9UnhHJavRJAHhI/edit?usp=sharing), hosted on Drive for Work backend
+The backend is a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1zQMzthur_TkahfG-8-vBWQgXJVxdT9UnhHJavRJAHhI/edit?usp=sharing), hosted on Drive for Work backend

-## Client libraries
+## Libraries

 The following libraries must be included for proper compilation and execution:
 * picasso-2.4.0